phaze-the-dumb/Phaze-Docs/beatsaber-modding/getting-started.md

 # Setting up the template
 <a id="template"></a>

-Download and extract the template now open visual studio code
+Download and extract the template into a new folder

+Now open visual studio code

 Click on `File > Open Folder` and then select the folder that you just downloaded